AnmolBehera/E-Clothing/README.md

 ## Functionalities ☀☀☀☀☀☀

 ◉ Sort By Category
-◉ Cart Functionality (like adding an item and removing)
 ◉ Users Page
 ◉ User can order from the website
 ◉ Sign Up and Login